Real Property Lawyers In AlbertaJeff Kahane2021-01-23T15:30:12+00:00

 Registering Ownership In Real Property In Alberta

 Alberta uses a Torrens Land Titles System.
 Essentially the provincial government guarantees the registrations on title for each piece of real property province wide.
 The system is available for anyone to search any property.
-The search shows several things.
+The search shows several things including those items typically registered against the title to a property.
 For example, a land titles search shows the owner of land, the type of ownership and any debt or other interest registered against the land.

 Types Of Real Property Ownership